- Need: To reduce rural Oklahoma patients' risks for heart disease and stroke.

 Since the original project in 2015, the Oklahoma State Department of Health worked with the Choctaw Nation through another ASTHO-funded opportunity to implement a pharmacy-based model of Heartland OK.
 Pharmacists within Choctaw Nation received 88 referrals from health system providers and provided 160 patient visits, with 67 patients reducing their blood pressure (42 of whom achieved control).

 Smaller versions of Heartland OK are being offered in local county health departments with similar successes being reported.
-Heartland OK will be expanded to additional counties through collaborative efforts with the Oklahoma Primary Care Association and the Oklahoma Department of Mental Health and Substance Abuse Services Behavioral Health Homes, where primary care is integrated with behavioral health services.
+There are plans to expand Heartland OK to additional counties through collaborative efforts with the Oklahoma Primary Care Association and the Oklahoma Department of Mental Health and Substance Abuse Services Behavioral Health Homes, where primary care is integrated with behavioral health services, but these plans are put on hold due to the COVID-19 pandemic.

 Researchers used a quality improvement approach in developing the Heartland OK model and identified gaps in two critical areas: